 On the other hand, canned food or home-cooked diets contain more water and require less to rinse and wash down.
 This quality of canned and home-cooked food does not necessarily make them a superior food source, however.

 Water is vital for survival.
 Make sure clean water is always available for your dog.
 Provide clean water in a stainless steel dish and change it regularly.
+Keeping it off the ground in a dog bowl stand will also help to keep germs, pet hairs and floor bound dirt away.
 Each time you fill your dog’s bowl, rinse it to clean off dirt and other nasty particles that don’t belong in a fresh bowl.